-It's alright to eat meat, but you're better off if you keep your choices lean, and that means having a 3-ounce serving that has less than 10 grams of total fat, 4.5 grams of saturated fat and 95 milligrams of cholesterol.
+It's alright to eat meat, but you're better off if you keep your choices lean, and that means having a 3-ounce serving with less than 10 grams of total fat, 4.5 grams of saturated fat and 95 milligrams of cholesterol.

 Equal in Calories

 If you eat 2,000-calories a day, one portion of either meat provides less than 10 percent of your daily calorie needs.
 While the sirloin and filet mignon are not the lowest calorie cuts of beef, they still make a fairly good choice for the calorie-conscious diner.

 Both Rich in Protein

 As you might expect, both cuts of beef are very good sources of protein, but the filet is a slightly better source.
 A 3-ounce portion of the sirloin contains 25 grams of protein, while the same serving of filet mignon contains 26 grams.

 Weighing Fat and Cholesterol

 Three ounces of cooked sirloin contains 8 grams of total fat, 3 grams of saturated fat and 75 milligrams of cholesterol.
 The filet mignon has a little less total fat, but is slightly higher in cholesterol, with 7.5 grams of total fat, 3 grams of saturated fat and 79 milligrams of cholesterol.

 Comparing Vitamins and Minerals

 Vitamin B12 is necessary for the production of DNA, and also keeps your blood cells healthy.
 Iron also keeps blood cells healthy by helping you make hemoglobin.
 Zinc supports immune health and helps heal cuts.
 Without magnesium, your muscles would not be able to contract and relax properly.

-- NPR: A Nation of Meat Eaters: See How It All Adds Up
+- National Public Radio: 'A Nation of Meat Eaters: See How It All Adds Up'

 - Centers for Disease Control and Prevention: 'Mean macronutrient intake among adults aged 20 and over, by sex and age'

-- Harvard School of Public Health: Fat and Cholesterol
+- Harvard School of Public Health: 'Fat and Cholesterol'

-- USDA:: 2010 Dietary Guidelines for Americans
+- USDA: '2020-2025 Dietary Guidelines for Americans'

-- Office of Dietary Supplements: Vitamin B12
+- Office of Dietary Supplements: 'Vitamin B12'

-- MedlinePlus: Magnesium
+- MedlinePlus: 'Magnesium'